metachris/website/content/posts/2021-04-15-typescript.md

 1. Install TypeScript & dependencies

-Note: This guide uses `yarn`, but the same commands work with `npm`.
+Note: This guide uses `yarn`, but if you prefer `npm` it has similar commands.

 ```bash